-Today's UV index in Helsingfors, Finland will be up to 3.5, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Helsingfors, Finland will be up to 6.1, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Helsingfors, Finland, is usually low to moderate, reaching higher levels during the summer months from May to August.
 It rarely exceeds 6, with peak values typically around midday on sunny days.